dmidlo/histdata.com-tools/docs/united-states-official-backfill.md

 1. every required program has exactly one coverage slice;
 2. all 12 economic families remain represented;
 3. all slices share the same window end and begin on `2000-01-01`;
-4. every expected schedule and initial actual is present;
+4. every expected schedule and either its initial actual or a counted official unavailable value is present;
-5. required previous-as-known values and revision history are present;
+5. required previous-as-known values, or the same counted official unavailability, and revision history are present;
 6. programs with exact recurring times qualify every occurrence at minute or better precision;
 7. the archive strategy has enough distinct raw artifact hashes; and